pCosta99/Masters/SD/PSD/README.md

+# Distributed Systems Paradigms

-# Stayaway Covid - Paradigms of Distributed Systems
+# Project - Stayaway Covid

 In this project we designed a potential StayawayCovid-like application using several tecnologies:
 - Client Application - Made in Java, used TCP sockets to communicate with the Frontend Server.